Originally Published: Feb 20, 2020

-From international fast food powerhouses to breweries and even a handful of zoos, we wanted to share some examples of brands that executed “Anti-Valentine’s Day” marketing this year and how their offering broke through the “love and happiness” messaging that’s so often norm during this often tumultuous holiday.
+From international fast food powerhouses to breweries and even a handful of zoos, we wanted to share some examples of brands that executed “Anti-Valentine’s Day” marketing last year and how their offering broke through the “love and happiness” messaging that’s so often norm during this often tumultuous holiday.

 The Fast Food Giant